Being A Black Queen Doesn’t Crown You Majesty of “Blackness”

 History

-Medgar Evers, Dr. Martin Luther King Jr., Malcolm X and James Earl Chaney are brave examples of Blackness for their roles as fearless, unselfish outspoken and firm on their Blackness and the fight for the people.
+Medgar Evers, Dr. Martin Luther King Jr. and Malcolm X and James Earl Chaney are brave examples of Blackness for their roles as fearless, unselfish outspoken and firm on their Blackness and the fight for the people.

 James Earl Chaney was a young black man born and raised in Meridian, Mississippi.
 In the summer of 1964, Chaney volunteered with CORE (Congress of Racial Equality) to establish education on voting and became a liaison between CORE and church leaders to encourage churches to set-up voter registration stations.
 He was jailed, beaten and killed in Mississippi.